ZarmDev/To-doz-React/featurestoadd/To-Do.md

 Add a template which lets you have divContainers of subjects chosen by the user and have panes under those subjects

+Pane deleted shouldn't run when theres one pane left

+Add section button that lets you keep the sidebar open forever

+Add scroll down to bottom

+Go to section you were last on on startup

+Integrate Dashboard spotify into focus session

+Let user give their key to use the tinymce editor

+Use the time elapsed from dashboard.js to update the time elapsed in the focus session since focus session is terrible practice

+Change manifest.json

+Maybe add a way to have To-Doz only load 50 panes at the maximum and load rest when user scrolls to bottom/top

+Add a way to have a progress bar for each pane

+Copy notion

+Compress images if user uploads images (It takes SO Long to load!!!)